A characterisation of Lie algebras amongst anti-commutative algebras: Main result

 for some $\lambda$ and $\mu$ in $\K$.
-Choosing, in turn, $y=z$ and $x=z$, we see that \begin{enumerate} \item either $\lambda=-1$ or $z\cdot zx=0$ is a law in $\V$, and \item either $\mu=-1$ or $x\cdot xy=0$ is a law in $\V$. \end{enumerate} In any of the latter cases, $\V$ is a variety of antiassociative algebras by Lemma~\ref{Lemma Antiassociative}, which makes it abelian (Proposition~\ref{Proposition AAAlg}).
-We are left with the situation when $\lambda=\mu=-1$, which means that the Jacobi identity is a law in $\V$, so that $\V$ a variety of Lie algebras. \end{proof}
+Choosing, in turn, $y=z$ and $x=z$, we see that \begin{enumerate} \item either $\lambda=-1$ or $z\cdot zx=0$ is an identity in $\V$, and \item either $\mu=-1$ or $x\cdot xy=0$ is an identity in $\V$. \end{enumerate} In any of the latter cases, $\V$ is a variety of anti-associative algebras by Lemma~\ref{Lemma anti-associative}.
+We are left with the situation when $\lambda=\mu=-1$, which means that the Jacobi identity holds in $\V$, so that $\V$ a variety of Lie algebras. \end{proof}

-\begin{example} The variety of \emph{alternating associative algebras} is an example.
-We have that $0 = x(yy) = (xy)y$ is a law, so that by Lemma~\ref{Lemma Antiassociative} those algebras are antiassociative as well.
-It follows that $xyz=0$ is a law.
+\begin{example} The variety of \emph{anti-commutative associative algebras} is an example.
+We have that $0 = x(yy) = (xy)y$ is an identity, so that by Lemma~\ref{Lemma anti-associative} those algebras are anti-associative as well.

+When $\kar(\K)\neq 2$, this implies that $xyz=0$ is an identity.
 We regain a variety as in Proposition~\ref{Proposition Nil_2}, so since it is not abelian, it cannot be \LACC. \end{example}